Motorcycle rear-ended? Protect your rights. Contact experienced West Palm Beach motorcycle lawyers.

 A rear-end crash can be devastating for motorcyclists.
 While rear-end crashes are not as dangerous or deadly for motorists as head-on crashes, they can be catastrophic for those riding motorcycles.
 Riders are much more exposed than drivers: they don’t have airbags, seat belts, or a structural frame to protect them.

-Motorcyclists are also much more likely to be ejected from their seat or to fall.
-When you are hit from behind, there is tremendous force that can propel you upward.
+Motorcyclists are also much more likely to be ejected from their seats or to fall.
+When you are hit from behind, there is a tremendous force that can propel you upward.
 And then downward, as you land on the ground.
 Compounding the issue, a rear-end hit could drive you into the car in front of you, ejecting you from your bike.
 Both are equally dangerous scenarios, and you must consider the possibility of even more damage if the motorcycle then lands on you.

 Whether a driver is distracted, intoxicated, traveling too fast, etc., the consequences can be deadly or life-altering if they strike you.
-What steps can you take to avoid getting your motorcycle rear ended?
+What steps can you take to avoid getting your motorcycle rear-ended?

 Preventing Rear-End Accidents

 You will never be able to take away every element of risk: it is something you acknowledge every time you strap on your helmet (which, while not legally mandated for riders over 21 who carry the appropriate insurance, you should do for your safety!).
 There are, however, some steps you can take to mitigate the danger: